ioda-net/geo-infra/docs/user/deploy.rst

 If the infrastructure was never deployed before, you must initialize it.
 To do that, you must clone ``search.d`` and ``vhosts.d`` in ``customer-infra/prod/``:

 #.
 Ask your system administrator to create the relevant bare repositories.
-Point it to the `correct section of the system administrator documentation <../sysadmin/deploy-setup.html>`__ if needed.
+Point it to the :ref:`correct section of the system administrator documentation <ref_sysadmin_deploy-setup>` if needed.
 #.
 Use in ``geo-infra``:

   - ``manuel init-prod-repo search``